AN INTRODUCTION TO COMPUTATIONAL SOCIAL SCIENCE

 The course presupposes that students have learned some basic coding tools and have acquired basic notions and tools of computational linguistics.

 Part 1.
-Computational social science for the humanities, with applications to history and literature
+Computational social science for the humanities, with applications to history and literature (8 lectures)

-- What is computational social science?
+- What is Computational social science?

-- Detecting historical trends through language big data
+- Identifying historical trends through linguistic data

 - Social network theory, with applications to literature and history

 Part 2.
-Machine learning
+Machine learning applications (5 lectures)

-- Using scikit-learn
+- Introduction to scikit-learn

-- Applications of machine learning: classification
+- Applications of classification and prediction models

 During the course, reading materials will be distributed by the teacher, together with teaching colab code notebooks.